riteshanand3/C-Program-s-/README.md

 # C-Program-s-
-In This Repository C Language Program's are Available
+In This Repository C Language Program's are Available.
+Author - Ritesh Anand